boardzilla/boardzilla-docs/docs/game/core-concepts.md

 ### Space

-Spaces are regions of the Board.
+Spaces are regions or zones of the Board.
 They are **fixed** and never change once the game starts.
 A Space can also contain other Spaces and Pieces.

 ### Piece